Islamic view of death

 Death in Islam is the termination of worldly life and the beginning of afterlife.
-Death is seen as the separation of the soul from the body, and its transfer from this world to the afterlife.
+Death is seen as the separation of the soul from the human body, and its transfer from this world to the afterlife.

-Islamic tradition discusses what happens before, during, and after the death, although what exactly happens is not clear and different schools of thought draw different conclusions.
-However, a continuity between all these ideas derived from the basic sources from the Quran and Hadith.
+Islamic tradition discusses what happens before, during, and after death, although what exactly happens is not clear and different schools of thought draw different conclusions.
+However, a continuity between all these ideas derived from the basic sources from the Qur'an and Hadith.
 One canonical idea is, that an angel of death (Arabic: Malak al-Maut) appears to the dying to take out their souls.
 The sinners' souls are extracted in the most painful way while the righteous are treated easily.